Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-Supply chain risk in the facilities management software market has been low during the three years to 2018.
-When risk is low, providers are unlikely to experience upstream disruptions that significantly increase their operating costs.
-Consequently, providers may be more willing to negotiate with buyers on the price of facilities...
+Supply chain risk in the facilities management software market is low on average.
+Low supply chain risk indicates that market providers are unlikely to experience upstream disruptions that significantly increase their operating costs.
+Consequently, the supply chain is unlikely to affect prices or the availability of facilities management software, which...
 Subscribe to learn more.